jmm9683/GenZ_ManagementSim/redfish_emulator/Redfish_Emulator_Docker/Redfish-Interface-Emulator/README.md

     -v -- verbose
     -port -- specifies the port number to use
-    -debug -- enables debugging (needed to debug flask calls)
+    -debug -- enables debugging (needed to debug flask calls) -mockup_parent_directory -- Specify the parent folder of the mockup.
+This defaults to the static folder in api_emulator/redfish/static.
+Useful for instantiating multiple instances of the emulator with different mockups

 ### Format of emulator_config.json